DANIEL’S 70th WEEK

 6. Daniel 12:12, says that there will be one thousand three hundred and thirty five days until the day when all who arrive in Israel will be called blessed (1335 divided by 360 = 3 1/2 years + an extra 75 days).
 Apparently, this refers to a particular “red-letter” day that will take place at the beginning of the Millennial Kingdom of Christ … calculated from the day that the sacrifice was stopped by Antichrist at the middle of the Tribulation.

 So, Daniel 9:24-27, is the prophecy that lays the foundation for the 7 year Tribulation Period.
 Several of its predictions and time periods have already been fulfilled with such preciseness and precision that the predictions of the entire prophecy is, in my opinion, beyond question.
-There is only one piece that is yet to be fulfilled, namely its last 7 year period or final week.
+There is only one piece that is yet to be fulfilled, namely its last 7 year period or final week of Daniel’s prophecy.

-In addition, there are the other scriptures quoted above that predict the 3 ½ year segments of the Tribulation that are yet to be fulfilled in history.
+In addition, are the other scriptures quoted above that predict the 3 1/2 year segments of the Tribulation that are yet to be fulfilled in history.
 These fit perfectly with Daniel’s 70th week.
 Together, these scriptures clearly predict that the length of the Tribulation will be seven years.